 Students are expected to complete a total of 120 hours for 3 credits, or 240 hours for 6 credits over the semester under professional supervision in a social service agency or program.
 In addition, students attend a bi-weekly seminar with the faculty instructor.

-Prerequisites & Notes Permission of the faculty member coordinating social work and psychology internships is required.
+Permission of the faculty member coordinating social work and psychology internships is required.
 Students must arrange internship placement during the previous semester.
-The deadline for fall internships is March 15: deadline for spring internships is October 15.
+The deadline for fall internships is March 15; the deadline for spring internships is October 15.
 PSY 495 is open to Juniors or above.
-Credits: 3-6
+Offered: Fall and Spring